alj-devops/coffee-to-code/README.md

 2. Next, we want to modify the coffee-types page to just show a snippet of the description showing the first two lines of text from the coffee description.
 Add a "Read more" link that links to the coffee-info pages built in step #1.
 The rest of the description text can be read on the coffee-info page.

-3. After you have finished steps #1 and #2, create your own coffee page for your favorite coffee (or other drink if you don't drink coffee :)).
+3. After you have finished steps 1 and 2, create your own coffee page for your favorite coffee (or other drink if you don't drink coffee).
 Make sure that your new coffee page gets listed on the "Types of Coffee" page with the other coffees.

 ### Part II: Make Responsive